simonmichael/hledger/doc/RELEASING.md

       `just ghbin-download` <!-- (or if throttled: `just ghbin-open`, download to tmp/, unzip the unix ones) -->
       `just ghrel-bin-upload VER`
   - github release published
+      decide if release should be immutable (artifacts attached, all correct ?) then adjust repo settings
       review,
       publish
   - github nightly release updated